Brody-L/Threat-Hunting/README.md

 ## audit-services.sh
 Checks systemd services against dpkg -S and snap to find unowned services that may be malicious.
 Could have false postives.

+## audit-timers.sh
+Similar to `audit-services.sh` but it audits systemd timers.

 ## sysd-net.sh
 - Identifies systemd services with ESTABLISHED or LISTEN connection states
 - Gathers details about the service and the script or binary in ExecStart=